Tomoyuki Yamashita: Execution

 Following the Supreme Court decision, an appeal for clemency was made to U.S. President Harry S. Truman, who declined to intervene and left the matter entirely in the hands of the military authorities.
 In due course, General MacArthur confirmed the sentence of the commission.

 On 23 February 1946, Yamashita was hanged at Los Baños, Laguna Prison Camp, 30 mi south of Manila.
 After climbing the thirteen steps leading to the gallows, he was asked if he had a final statement.
 The Arizona Republic alleges that his reply, through a translator, was thus:

 As I said in the Manila Supreme Court that I have done with my all capacity, so I don't ashame [sic] in front of the gods for what I have done when I have died.
 But if you say to me 'you do not have any ability to command the Japanese Army' I should say nothing for it, because it is my own nature.
 Now, our war criminal trial going under your kindness and right.
 I know that all your American and American military affairs always has tolerant and rightful judgment.
 When I have been investigated in Manila court I have had a good treatment, kindful attitude from your good natured officers who protected me all the time.
 I never forget for what they have done for me even if I had died.
 I don't blame my executioner.
 I'll pray the gods bless them.
 Please send my thankful word to Col. Clarke and Lt.
 Col. Feldhaus, Lt.
 Col. Hendrix, Maj.
 Guy, Capt.
 Sandburg, Capt.
 Reel, at Manila court, and Col. Arnard.
 I thank you.

-After the execution, his remains was buried first at the Japanese cemetery near the Los Baños Prison Camp, then were moved to Tama Cemetery in Fuchū, Tokyo.
+After the execution, his remains were buried first at the Japanese cemetery near the Los Baños Prison Camp, then were moved to Tama Cemetery in Fuchū, Tokyo.

-On 23 December 1948, Akira Mutō, Yamashita's chief of staff in the Philippines, was executed after being found guilty of war crimes by the International Military Tribunal for the Far East.
+On 23 December 1948, Lieutenant General Akira Mutō, Yamashita's chief of staff in the Philippines, was executed after being found guilty of atrocities against civilians and prisoners of war in both China and the Philippines by the International Military Tribunal for the Far East.
+Several of Yamashita's other subordinates in the Philippines were also prosecuted by the Philippine War Crimes Commission, including Lieutenant General Hong Sa-Ik, who was found guilty of crimes against Allied POWs and executed in 1946.
+He was the highest ranking ethnic Korean to be charged with war crimes relating to the conduct of the Empire of Japan.